John 14:1-3 KJV

 Note: The word “repent” means to change the mind, or more accurately, to exchange the mind — ours for His — so that we see from God’s perspective on reality.
-So, what Jesus was saying here was, “Change the way you think so you can see the present reality of the Kingdom (the King’s domain) through My life from My perspective.”
+So, what Jesus was saying here was, “Change the way you think so you can see the present reality of the Kingdom (the King’s domain) from My perspective.”
 Or, as Bill Johnson has said, “Change the way you think because I’ve brought My world with Me.”

 In other translations, Matthew 4:17 reads…